- Note: Sark (locally called Sèr) is a small island (5 km by 2 km) located east of Guernsey

 house; entire structure painted white.
 Fog horn (2 blasts every 30 s).
-Paula Funnell's photo is at right, Wikimedia has a photo, Trabas has Heike and Friedrich Klatt's photo, Paula Funnell has a view from the sea, Huelse has a historic postcard view, and Google has a satellite view.
+A photo is at right, Trabas has Heike and Friedrich Klatt's photo, Paula Funnell has a view from the sea, Huelse has a historic postcard view, and Google has a satellite view.
 The rotating Fresnel lens was replaced by LED optics in 2018.
 Located on a cliff at the northeastern point of the island; accessible by a staircase of 165